Marvellous-Codeworks/Homepage/blog/2025-02-24-tgd-1-1-0/index.md

 ---
 slug: tgd-release-1-1-0
-title: "The Great-er Tab Discarder 1.1.0 — New name, dark mode, TMS migration"
+title: "The Great-er Tab Discarder 1.1.0 - New name, dark mode, TMS migration"
 date: 2025-02-24T15:17:13Z
 authors: [rkodey]
 tags: [release, tgd]
 ---

-Three things at once: a new name with a small but meaningful tweak, automatic dark mode support, and a feature for users coming over from The Marvellous Suspender or The Great Suspender (notrack) — TGD can now migrate their suspended tabs directly.
+Three things at once: a new name with a small but meaningful tweak, automatic dark mode support, and a feature for users coming over from The Marvellous Suspender or The Great Suspender (notrack), TGD can now migrate their suspended tabs directly.

 ## What's changed